MarzioHr/Asmis_System/README.md

 SQL injection attacks are a big point for security concerns and are still regarded as the most critical web application security risk according to the OWASP Top Ten list (OWASP, 2020).
 The same is valid for this python project as well.
 The staff interface is asking for user inputs, which - if no security measures are taken - can be manipulated to executed such injections.
 All the malicious user would have to do, for instance, is to escape the actual username select query and insert an attack in its place, e.g.:
 ```
-input("Please enter your username: ") -> "'; select * from users where id = 1; --"
+input("Please enter your username: ") -> "'; select * from logins where id = 1; --"
 ```

 This is a huge problem, due to the attacker being able to authenticate as any user if no measures are taken.
 This projects employs two precautions to circumvent such an attack:

 1. For all SQL queries that are tied to a user input, the query parameter values are escaped.
 This means that whenever the MySQL execute function is called, the values are not just added into the query string and passed as such, but instead are passed as a separate argument.
 This ensures that if a malicious injection is attempted, it does not execute.

 2. For all user inputs, the inputed values are validated through a 'sanitizeInput' function in the operations module.
-Only if the input corresponds to the given convention constraints, the input is accepted and passed back to the handler function.
+Only if the input corresponds to the given constraints, the input is accepted and passed back to the handler function.
 Again, this ensures that no special characters can be passed where they are not expected.

 ### Python Modules
 In total, the ASMIS project includes a total of five python modules:
-1. interface.py: main staff interface that includes handler functions to call the other modules
+1. **interface.py:** main staff interface that includes handler functions to call the other modules

-2. dbconnection.py: module that decrypts the MySQL credentials and establishes the primary connection to the db
+2. **dbconnection.py:** module that decrypts the MySQL credentials and establishes the primary connection to the db

-3. authentication.py: module that handles the login and registration operations, as well as the password hashing functionality
+3. **authentication.py:** module that handles the login and registration operations, as well as the password hashing functionality

-4. operations.py: module that handles the main portions of the search and edit operations, as well as sanitization of inputs
+4. **operations.py:** module that handles the main portions of the search and edit operations, as well as sanitization of inputs

-5. eventlog.py: module that handles the event logging portion of the project
+5. **eventlog.py:** module that handles the event logging portion of the project

 For the execution of the actual program (staff interface), please run ```python interface```.

 ### Folder Structure
 The python modules are all located on the root folder of the project.
 Furthermore, the project includes two additional folders: 'config' and 'setup'.

 **Config:**

 Config includes three binary files that are used for the code execution.
 In an actual deployment, this folder would need to enforce strict access controls to protect the sensitive files inside of it:
-1. banner.bin: file that contains the initial lines to be printed when the interface is executed
+1. **banner.bin:** file that contains the initial lines to be printed when the interface is executed

-2. credentials.bin: file that contains the encrypted MySQL credentials (encrypted via Fernet)
+2. **credentials.bin:** file that contains the encrypted MySQL credentials (encrypted via Fernet)

-3. key.bin: file that contains the key for the Fernet encryption and which is used to decrypt the credentials when the code is executed
+3. **key.bin:** file that contains the key for the Fernet encryption and which is used to decrypt the credentials when the code is executed

 **Setup:**

 Setup includes files to understand the initial setup of the project.
 In an actual deployment, this folder would not exist.
 In total, the folder includes three files:
-1. clearinput.bin: displays the MySQL credentials prior to being encrypted (format: "host:user:password:database")
+1. **clearinput.bin:** displays the MySQL credentials prior to being encrypted (format: "host:user:password:database")

-2. encrypt.py: the python script used to initially encrypt the clear credentials and outputs the credentials.bin file as seen in the 'config' folder
+2. **encrypt.py:** the python script used to initially encrypt the clear credentials and outputs the credentials.bin file as seen in the 'config' folder

-3. sampledata.sql: initial sql script used to add sample data to both the 'data.patients' and the 'data.appointments' tables
+3. **sampledata.sql:** initial sql script used to add sample data to both the 'data.patients' and the 'data.appointments' tables

 ### Testing Process and Data
 To test the implementation on your end, you will need to execute the 'interface.py' script.
 This functions as a basic demo interface for staff members.
 With it, you will be able to register, login, search for patient and appointment data, as well as edit the data.
 For each edit and search operation done via the system, an event log will be created, which can be viewed in the 'eventlog.events' MySQL data table.
 You will be able to create an own user once you boot up the interface.
 I have created a demo user account which can be used as well:

 ```
-username: marzio.h
+username: essex-uni
-password: ABCDEF123
+password: Pso$bTM7a6G2
 ```

 For sample patient and appointment data to search for and edit, please see provided sample data in setup folder.
 This should be the default data existent in the system prior to any edits made.